Joseph Beuys: National and international recognition (1975–1986)

-The only major retrospective of Beuys work to be organised in Beuys's lifetime opened at the Guggenheim Museum in New York in 1979.
+During this time, the only major retrospective of Beuys work to be organised in Beuys's lifetime opened at the Guggenheim Museum in New York in 1979.
 The exhibition has been described as a "lightning rod for American criticism," eliciting as it did some powerful and polemical responses.

+In 1982, he was invited to participate in the seventh edition of the major exhibition “documenta,” which takes place every five years in the German city of Kassel.
+Beuys expressed all his sensitivity with one of his most evocative works: 7000 Oaks.
+This was not a traditional sculpture but a large triangle placed in front of the Frederician Museum and composed of 7000 basalt stones, each of which could be “adopted” by a potential buyer.
+The proceeds from the sale of each stone were used over the years to plant an oak tree.
+The operation, which officially ended in 1987, a year after the artist's death, has yet to be completed, as it will take about 300 years for the 7,000 oak trees to become the great forest imagined by Joseph Beuys.
+However, by transcending the temporal limits of his own existence, he succeeded in transforming an ordinary and often trivialized action, such as planting trees, into a great collective ritual capable of evoking the deepest meanings of the relationship between man and nature.
+This work has become a symbol of “social sculpture.”

 Death

 Beuys died of heart failure on 23 January 1986, in Düsseldorf.

 Body of work

-Beuys's extensive body of work principally comprises four domains: works of art in a traditional sense (painting, drawing, sculpture and installations), performance, contributions to the theory of art and academic teaching, and social and political activities.
+Beuys's body of work principally comprises four domains: works of art in a traditional sense (painting, drawing, sculpture and installations), performance, contributions to the theory of art and academic teaching, and social and political activities.

 Artworks and performances

 In 1962, Beuys befriended his Düsseldorf colleague Nam June Paik, a member of the Fluxus movement.
 This began what was to be a brief formal involvement with Fluxus, a loose international group of artists who championed radical erosion of artistic boundaries, bringing aspects of creative practice outside of the institution and into the everyday.
 Although Beuys participated in a number of Fluxus events, it soon became clear that he viewed the implications of art's economic and institutional framework differently.
 Indeed, whereas Fluxus was directly inspired by the radical Dada activities emerging during the First World War, Beuys in a 1964 broadcast (from the Second German Television Studio) a different message: Das Schweigen von Marcel Duchamp wird überbewertet ('The silence of Marcel Duchamp is overrated').
 Beuys's relationship with the legacy of Duchamp and the readymade is a central (if often unacknowledged) aspect of the controversy surrounding his practice.